Experienced Trademark Law Attorney For Your Business

 Descriptive trademarks utilize words that merely describe the item or service.
-A descriptive trademark may be one that uses a color, aroma, or component of a product or service.
+A descriptive trademark may be one that uses color, aroma, or component of a product or service.
 Unless it acquires distinctiveness, a mark that is only descriptive can’t be registered.
 For at least five years in commerce, the mark must be highly utilized before it will acquire distinctiveness.
 This means that the mark must be used in such a way to bring it into public perspective.

-Suggestive marks, on the other hand, suggest qualities or characteristics of a product.
+Suggestive marks, on the other hand, suggest the qualities or characteristics of a product.
 These markings differ from descriptive logos in that they do not describe the item but rather imply one aspect of it that needs to be considered or perceived by the customer.
-Suggestive marks are powerful trademarks, and the next best option after fanciful or arbitrary trademarks.
+Suggestive marks are powerful trademarks and the next best option after fanciful or arbitrary trademarks.

 Arbitrary or Fanciful Marks

 Made-up or real words that have no connection to the offered goods or services are known as fanciful or arbitrary marks.
 These are the most powerful kinds of marks, and they receive all of the protection.
 It’s also less likely that someone else will use a made-up or arbitrary word to characterize your product or service because they’re frequently constructed